-16. Contact – I usually add a simple contact form which forwards to my email for people who want to get in touch!
+16. Contact – I usually add a simple contact form that forwards to my email for people who want to get in touch!

 18. Create Accounts – I grab my username on Pinterest, Twitter, & Instagram first since they are the easiest.
 Soon after, I’ll create a Facebook page.
 You may want to experiment with creating a Facebook group instead!

 19. Email Newsletter – Email marketing is a fantastic way to keep in touch with your readers.
-I love using Mailerlite to manage my newsletter subscribers because it’s free and easy to work with!
+I love using Mailchimp to manage my new blog newsletter subscribers because it’s free and easy to work with!
 Once the blog matures, I purchase a Sendy license which allows me to send email campaigns to large audiences for cheap!

 20. Add Social Sharing Buttons – I use Po.st and Social Warfare for adding social sharing buttons if they aren’t already in the theme.

-22. Buffer – I use Buffer scheduling to share other blogger’s posts as well as share my older posts
+22. Buffer – I use Buffer to share other bloggers’ posts as well as share my older posts.

 24. Install Yoast’s SEO Plugin – This plugin makes sure all your posts are optimized for the best performance in Google searches.